Karimah Es Sabar, President and CEO

 Kathryn Hayashi, Chief Financial Officer

 Ms. Hayashi is a financial manager with extensive experience in both public and private companies.
-Prior to joining CDRD/CVI, she was VP Finance at Chromos Molecular Systems Inc. (TSX:CHR) where she was instrumental in various equity financings as well as mergers and acquisitions of private companies with early stage therapeutics candidates.
+Prior to joining CDRD, she was VP Finance at Chromos Molecular Systems Inc. (TSX:CHR) where she was instrumental in various equity financings as well as mergers and acquisitions of private companies with early stage therapeutics candidates.
 Her professional experience also includes roles with Ernst & Young Chartered Accountants and the Nettwerk Music Group.

-Dr. Jason Crawford, Senior Director, Scientific Operations
+Jason Crawford, Vice President, Scientific Operations

 Doug Erfle, Director, Project Management

 Mr. Erfle is a certified project management professional (PMP) with over 12 years of industrial drug development experience.
 Previously he was director of project management at MIGENIX Inc., a public biopharmaceutical company primarily involved in the development of drugs for the treatment of infectious disease.
 In this role Mr. Erfle was responsible for development and implementation of corporate project management processes as well as for leading multidisciplinary project teams for products at various stages of development including discovery, pre-clinical, and clinical.
 Mr. Erfle began his career at MIGENIX as a technician in the pre-clinical research group, eventually advancing to group leader of pharmacology.
 In this capacity he was responsible for development and execution of plans to evaluate the in-vivo efficacy, safety, and pharmacokinetics of novel drug candidates.